cofacts/rumors-db/README.md

 Scans through all existing document in `indexName` to see if the documents match the current zod schema.

+If `indexName` is not given, all indexes in schema will be scanned.

 ### `npm run seed`

 Inserts examples in each schema into the database